 Often, we might struggle to eat more protein on a veggie or vegan diet.
 Typically, we associate protein with meat, dairy and animal products, whereas vegetarian diets don't allow for much in the way of these, whilst vegan diets avoid them altogether in favour of a plant-based approach to eating.

 But there are plenty of other ways that veggies and vegans can ensure they get enough protein, as a slew of the best vegan cookbooks have demonstrated - and as we set out in more detail below.
-You can also save yourself some money by picking up vegan protein powders included in our roundup of the Black Friday protein deals.

 But first things first - just why is protein so important?